christian-dale/VerbatimCMS/README.md

 # Verbatim CMS

-A portfolio content management system.
+A modular and lightweight Content Management System (CMS).

 ## About